dledbetter123/goRPC-prime-counter/README.md

 # Prime Finder in Binary Files

-This Go program efficiently searches for prime numbers in binary files using a multithreaded approach.
-It divides the file into segments, assigns them to worker threads, and processes these segments concurrently to maximize resource utilization and minimize processing time.
+This Go program efficiently searches for prime numbers in binary files using gRPC approach.
+It divides the file into segments, assigns them to independent worker processes, and processes these segments concurrently to maximize resource utilization and minimize processing time.

 ![Alt text](screenshot.png?raw=true "Diagram")